 3. Saint-Gervais-Saint-Protais Church – Le Marais:

-A church dedicated to the Milanese Saints Gervasius and Protasius existed on the same site of the current church as early as the 7th century, continuously establishing the first church on the right bank of the river Seine.
+A church dedicated to the Milanese Saints Gervasius and Protasius existed on the same site as the current church as early as the 7th century, continuously establishing the first church on the right bank of the river Seine.
 The second and much larger church on the same site was built in the early 13th century.

 Peace in the church was disrupted mainly twice during its history.
-The first instance was when it was emptied from its contents and turned into a Temple of Reason and Youth during the French Revolution.
+The first instance was when it was emptied of its contents and turned into a Temple of Reason and Youth during the French Revolution.
 The building was returned to the church in 1802.
 The second instance was the falling of a German shell on the church in 1918 as a Good Friday mass was underway inside, thus killing and injuring many.

 4. Saint-Louis en l’Île Church: